 Overview

-Montana has 11 markets tracked in our database, with 10 having detailed regulation data.
-10 markets require an STR license or permit.
+Montana has 15 markets tracked in our database, with 14 having detailed regulation data.
+9 markets require an STR license or permit.
+2 markets have high enforcement levels, meaning active pursuit of unlicensed operators.

 Tax Rates